pogman-code/addic7ed/README.rst

 following command line arguments can be provided:
  ::
     positional arguments:
         PATH                  path of file to search subtitles for (default: all video from current dir).

     optional arguments:
         -h, --help            show this help message and exit --list-lang           list supported languages.
         -n, --dry-run         do not ask or download subtitlejust output available ones and leave.
         -l LANG, --lang LANG  language to search subs for (default: en).
         -k, --keep-lang       suffix subtitle file with language code.
+        --dont-check-ext      Disable check of filename extensions (.avi, .mkv, .mp4).
         --names-from-file NAMES_FROM_FILE
                                 read file names from a file.
         --paths-from-file PATHS_FROM_FILE
                                 read file paths from a file.
         -r {none,sub,video}, --rename {none,sub,video}
                                 rename sub/video to match video/sub or none at all (default: none).

 then it will prompt which file you want to download.
 If download is successful, it will rename the video file to match subtitle file.